-"In drinking a lot lies a danger," may still be voiced.
+"In drinking a lot lies a danger."
+Sometimes an unexpected one too.
 Even so, doctors Sigmund Freud and Carl G. Jung treated old Greek tales as more or less symbolic, as figurative tales.
 That drunk people become (like) swine - is that the key suggestion that the tale brings?
 Maybe so.
-But here is more:
+Yet some people keep pigs as pets.
+Maybe it is for pleasure.

 Animals taken to reflect aspects of our human libido